-ARTICLE 25 SHIFT AND WEEKEND DIFFERENTIAL
+ARTICLE 29 SHIFT AND WEEKEND DIFFERENTIAL

-- 1. These provisions shall not apply to employees in Overtime Categories 13 and 18. - 2.
-Effective the first pay period in July, 2014, Shift Differential rates shall be:
+1. These provisions shall not apply to employees in Overtime Categories 13 and 18.

+2. Effective the first full payroll period in July 2016, Shift Differential rates shall be:

-SHIFT RATE PER HOUR 2nd \$0.85 3rd \$1.00
+SHIFT RATE PER HOUR

+2nd \$0.85

+3rd \$1.00

-- 3. Employees shall receive a second shift differential if they work at least two (2) hours of an assigned shift which contains at least two (2) hours between 6 pm and midnight, and third shift differential if they work at least two (2) hours between midnight and 6 am.
+3. Employees shall receive a second shift differential if they work at least two (2) hours of an assigned shift which contains at least two (2) hours between 6 pm and midnight, and third shift differential if, between midnight and 6 am.
 Classified employees who are regularly assigned to a shift which does not qualify them to receive shift differential shall not be eligible to receive shift differential if they are required to work overtime on a shift which might otherwise qualify the employees for shift differential pay.
-Such employees shall receive overtime compensation at the appropriate overtime rates for such work. - 4.
-Shift differential will be added to the basic hourly rate before cash overtime is computed. - 5.
-A "weekend shift" includes any regularly assigned shifts beginning on or after 10 pm Friday night and excludes any other shift beginning on or after 10 pm Sunday night. - 6.
-Employees who actually work on a weekend shift, pursuant to regular assignment, including employees who do not self-activate or self-schedule, shall effective the first pay period in July 2001, receive a weekend differential of thirty-five cents (\$.35) per hour on any weekend shift.
-Effective the first pay period in July 2002, the weekend differential rate will increase to forty cents (\$.40) per hour.
+Such employees shall receive overtime compensation at the appropriate overtime rates for such work.

+4. Shift differential will be added to the basic hourly rate before cash overtime is computed.

+5. A "weekend shift" includes any regularly assigned shifts beginning on or after 10 pm Friday night and excludes any other shift beginning on or after 10 pm Sunday night.

+6. Employees who actually work on a weekend shift, pursuant to regular assignment, including employees who do not self-activate or self-schedule, shall effective the first full pay period in July 2016, receive a weekend differential of fifty cents (\$0.50) per hour on any weekend shift.
 Employees not regularly assigned to a weekend shift but work overtime then, shall not receive weekend differential.
-Weekend differential will be added to any other shift differential and to the basic hourly rate before cash overtime is computed. - 7.
-Liquor Investigators shall receive applicable shift differential for shifts worked as required or approved by the appointing authority, effective July 7, 1991. - 8.
-Effective July 13, 2003, Department of Buildings and General Services employees in the classes listed below, who are actually required to work at least one (1) hour in a correctional facility inmate living unit, on the first or second shift and in the presence of inmates, shall be entitled to receive a living unit differential of \$.50 for each hour worked in such unit.
-Living unit differential shall not be added to the base hourly rate for any pay purposes.
-The provisions of this section shall sunset, and no longer be in force or have any further effect, if any position(s) in the below listed class(es) are reclassified to a higher pay grade due in whole or in part to the requirement that they perform duties within a correctional facility inmate living unit.
-The eligible classes are:

-BGS Sprinkler Systems Specialist Buildings HVAC Specialist Buildings Project Manager I and II Buildings Systems Specialist Pest Control Technician State Buildings Electrician State Buildings Plumber Maintenance Mechanic I, II, and III
+Weekend differential will be added to any other shift differential and to the basic hourly rate before cash overtime is computed.

+7. Any employee regularly assigned as an FSU Supervisor who actually works on a weekend shift, pursuant to regular assignment, shall receive such weekend differential provided they do not self-activate or self-schedule such regular assignment.

-ARTICLE 26 CALL-IN PAY
+ARTICLE 30 CALL-IN PAY

-- 1. When an employee is called in and required to work at any time other than continuously into his or her normally scheduled shift, he or she shall receive compensation at applicable overtime rates for all hours worked.
-In no case shall he or she receive less than four (4) hours of compensation at the applicable overtime rate, in cash or compensatory time, as appropriate.
+1. When an employee is called in and required to work at any time other than continuously into his or her normally scheduled shift, he or she shall receive compensation at applicable overtime rates for all hours worked.
+In no case shall he or she receive less than four hours of compensation at the applicable overtime rate, in cash or compensatory time, as appropriate.
 Such guarantee will cover any additional call-ins within the four (4) hour period commencing with the first call-in.
-Payment for call-ins shall not exceed three (3) call-ins within a twenty-four (24) hour period. - 2.
-An employee required by management to attend a mandatory, pre-scheduled meeting or training session on a scheduled day off, shall not be considered to be "called-in" for purposes of mileage reimbursement, unless the meeting or training schedule is not at the employee's regular duty station, but shall receive a minimum of four (4) hours of compensation as applied above.
+Payment for call-ins shall not exceed three (3) call-ins within a twenty-four (24) hour period.

+2. An employee required by management to attend a mandatory pre-scheduled meeting or training session on a scheduled day off, shall not be considered to be "call-in" for purposes of mileage reimbursement, unless the meeting or training schedule is not at the employee's regular duty station, but shall receive a minimum of four hours of compensation as applied above.

-ARTICLE 27 ON CALL, STANDBY DUTY AND AVAILABLE STATUS
+ARTICLE 31 ON CALL, STANDBY DUTY AND AVAILABLE STATUS